 3 tablespoons olive oil

-1 bunch Swiss chard, chopped
+1 bunch Swiss chard, chopped (or collards or kale)

 1 onion, chopped